nickbrandt/GitLab/doc/development/feature_flags/index.md

 sense to have feature flags.
 Conditions of when to use feature flags are:

 - major risk of data loss
-- degradation in system performance for users
+- degradation in system performance
 - user confusion which would affect our usuability
 - regression of existing features